Factors influencing Hedge Funds and Equity Markets

 Factors that disrupted the markets last year include the changes in trade agreements and a decline in the real estate markets.

-The job market continues to show positive indications and inflation-adjusted corporate profits are still improving.
+The job market shows positive indications and inflation-adjusted corporate profits are improving.

-This time banks are not lending generously as in 2008 as they are facing regulatory restrictions and short-term uptrend can be seen in several options.
+This time, banks are not lending as generously as in 2008 as they are facing regulatory restrictions, and a short-term uptrend can be seen in several options.

-Overall major fixed income asset classes were positive in the month as per Bloomberg Barclays U.S. Aggregate Bond Index was 1.92 percent and corporate fixed income credits returned 2.50% and high yield indexes gained 0.94 percent.
+Overall, major fixed-income asset classes were positive in the month as per Bloomberg Barclays U.S. Aggregate Bond Index was 1.92 per cent, corporate fixed-income credits returned 2.50%, and high-yield indexes gained 0.94 per cent.

-Oil supplies were hit by OPEC cut in production, and USD remained 0.72 percent up, on an average, against the set of other currencies.
+Oil supplies were hit by OPEC cut in production, and USD remained 0.72 per cent up, on average, against the set of other currencies.

-Many other positive factors supported the equity hedge, merger arbitrage, market neutral, and other strategies.
+Many other positive factors supported the equity hedge, merger arbitrage, market neutrality, and other strategies.

-Analysts predict the equity markets are no longer bullish, in terms of, long-term investment, while the short term is highly random and medium terms have almost neutral trends.
+Analysts predict the equity markets are no longer bullish regarding long-term investment, while the short-term is highly random and medium terms have almost neutral trends.